guilhermesalvi/sample-overdraft-api/readme.md

 - 📈 **Regular Interest**
   The standard daily interest charged after the grace period ends.

-- 💸 **IOF Tax**
+- 💰 **Credit Tax (formerly IOF)**
-  A federal tax (Imposto sobre Operações Financeiras) applied to financial operations in Brazil, calculated daily.
+  A government-imposed tax applied to financial operations.
+It includes both a fixed rate and a daily rate, calculated proportionally to the amount and duration of overdraft usage.

-- 🚨 **Over-limit Interest (AD)**
+- 🚨 **Over-limit Interest**
-  Known locally as *"Adiantamento a Depositante"*, this interest is charged on any usage that exceeds the customer’s overdraft limit.
+  Additional interest applied on any usage that exceeds the overdraft limit.

-- ⏰ **Late Payment Interest (Mora)**
+- ⏰ **Late Payment Interest**
   Daily interest charged if the customer ends the previous month with a negative balance and does not settle it in the following days.

-- ⚠️ **Penalty (Multa)**
+- ⚠️ **Penalty**
   A one-time fine applied when a customer rolls over into a new month with an outstanding negative balance.

 ---